citp/privacy-policy-historical/j/ja/jas/jaspersoft.com.md

-> *The following text is extracted and transformed from the jaspersoft.com privacy policy that was archived on 2007-07-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070704141253id_/http%3A//www.jaspersoft.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jaspersoft.com privacy policy that was archived on 2008-05-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080513164954id_/http%3A//www.jaspersoft.com/privacy.html) for the most accurate reproduction.*

-# JasperSoft | Policies
+# JasperSoft - Policies

 [](http://www.truste.org/ivalidate.php?url=www.jaspersoft.com&sealid=101)

-### Policies

 JasperSoft is committed to protecting your personal information and respecting your privacy.
 Our goal is to give you as much control and information as possible regarding your personal data and the use we make of it in the course of our business.
 We want to be a leader in providing comprehensive privacy information to our customers.
 In general, you can visit JasperSoft on the Web without telling us who you are or revealing any information about yourself.

-#### JasperSoft Web Site Privacy Statement
+### JasperSoft Web Site Privacy Statement

 Effective March 13, 2007 , last updated March 13, 2007